carolinegoulart/backend-aptitude-challenge/README.md

 Welcome to the SWAT-Intel Aptitude Challenge.
 You can develop your work as follows:

 **Mission:**
-Create a supply transport route search REST API
+Create a supply transport route search REST API.

 **Estimated time**
 4 Hours